Food Delivery Jobs in Australia 2026 – Visa Sponsorship

 - A police check (required by some companies for background verification).

 The salary of food delivery drivers varies based on location, demand, and the platform they work for.
-According to the Fair Work Ombudsman, the minimum wage in Australia is AUD 23.23 per hour (as of 2024).
+According to the Fair Work Ombudsman, the minimum wage in Australia is AUD 23.23 per hour.
 However, food delivery drivers working as independent contractors earn per delivery, with estimated earnings between AUD 20–35 per hour, depending on order volume, tips, and peak-hour bonuses.

 For more accurate earnings data, check job listing platforms like Seek, Indeed, and Glassdoor.

-How to Apply for a Food Delivery Job in Australia?
+How to Apply for Food Delivery Jobs in Australia 2026?

 Step 1: Choose a Food Delivery Platform